mlafeldt/skeleton-cookbook/TESTING.md

 ## Bundler

-Apart from Vagrant, which is described later on, all tools you need for cookbook development and testing are installed as Ruby gems using [Bundler](http://gembundler.com).
+Apart from Vagrant, which is described later on, all tools you need for cookbook development and testing are installed as Ruby gems using [Bundler].
 This gives you a lot of control over the software stack ensuring that the testing environment matches your production environment.

 First, make sure you have Bundler (which is itself a gem):